mshrm-studio/dream-nouns/README.md

 # Dream-Nouns :heart_eyes:

-A way to get a little extra chance for your most desired Noun to get generated.
+A way to boost your chances for your most desired Noun to get put up for auction.

 ## Contracts :page_facing_up: